High School for Arts and Business Club List 2023 - 2024

-Next Level Knit meets in room 116 on Tuesdays from 3:45-5:00.
-Some of us already know how to knit and work on personal or charity projects, but most members are just learning.
+Next Level Knit Some of us already know how to knit and work on personal or charity projects, but most members are just learning.
 Materials are provided.

 Gay Straight Alliance (GSA) A club where students can further their knowledge on LGBTQ+ news and issues.
 To promote tolerance and acceptance in the school community where students have a safe, non-judgmental space as a support network.
 Through club activities, we aim to reduce any feelings of isolation and depression that students may experience, whatever their sexual or gender identity may be.
 We welcome all students to participate in the club, a safe space where they can discuss any issues concerning bullying, harassment due to prejudice and discrimination in an atmosphere or confidentially.
 The club is here to support one another, share resources, learn together and have fun.

-Cartoon Drawing Club is a great place to draw, chat, discuss, and learn more about comic book techniques and styles.
-Some of the projects include comic book pages and character designs.
+Art Club is a great place to draw, chat, discuss, and learn more about different art techniques and styles.
+Some of the projects include comic books, sculpture, painting and character designs.
 You can even just come in to make your own art!
 We also watch movies and listen to music in the club.
-Not just an educational experience, but also a place to meet other students who like comics!
+Not just an educational experience, but also a place to meet other students who like to be creative!

-Mock Trial Club meets on Wednesday afternoons from 4 - 5 PM in Room 107.
-The purpose of the Mock Trial Club is to introduce students to basic trial techniques and simplified rules of evidence while promoting teamwork and oral advocacy skills.
+Mock Trial Club The purpose of the Mock Trial Club is to introduce students to basic trial techniques and simplified rules of evidence while promoting teamwork and oral advocacy skills.
 By playing the roles of lawyers and witnesses, students have the unique opportunity to learn how to think like a lawyer as they compete against other schools in a simulated criminal or civil trial.
 Our Mock Trial Club's two attorney coaches provide their legal expertise to help students enhance their knowledge about the law and courtroom procedures.

 My Sister’s Keeper (MSK) promotes gender equity, empower and engage young women, including cisgender, transgender, gender expansive, and any other students who identify with the terms “girl “or “women.”
 We are a safe, supportive group where you feel valued.
 We celebrate each other, discuss our goals, create experiences that empower us, build confidence, academic support, strengthen community and promote sisterhood.